anpl-technion/anpl-technion.github.io/Teaching.md

 Topics to be covered include: Bayesian inference, state of the art SLAM and VAN approaches, and bundle adjustment.
 Depending on progress, some of the following advanced topics will be also briefly covered: multi-robot cooperative localization and mapping, active SLAM and belief space planning, intro/overview of recent deep learning approaches.

-We encourage student participation from multiple faculties/departments at the Technion.
+We encourage student participation from multiple faculties at the Technion.

 - The course syllabus and more information can be found [here](https://www.graduate.technion.ac.il/Subjects.Eng/?Sub=86761).
 - The course is managed via [Piazza](https://piazza.com/technion.ac.il/fall2020/086761).